 - Activa TG-GS: used for bonding meats; the difference here is that GS can sit out on the counter all day without going bad (deactivating).
 Contains sodium chloride, gelatin, trisodium phosphate, maltodextrin, transglutaminase, and safflower oil.

 - Activa TG-RM: this is the most commonly used TG.
 Used for red meat, poultry, seafood, and other muscle foods.
 Also for use with foods containing low amounts of protein.
 Can be used dry or mixed with water.
 Contains: transglutaminase, maltodextrin, and sodium caseinate (milk derivative.)

-- Activa TG-TIU: this is the same as TI, but is the kosher version, and is the only kosher meat glue (transglutaminase) commercially available.
-Contains: maltodextrin, and double the transglutaminase found in RM or GB.
+- Activa TG-TIU: this is the same as TI, but it is the kosher version and is the only kosher meat glue (transglutaminase) commercially available.
+Contains: maltodextrin and double the transglutaminase found in RM or GB.

 The FDA classifies the TG enzyme as GRAS or “generally recognized as safe,” and it’s also approved by the USDA.
-That said, the USDA approves the use of neurotoxins (MSG, aspartame, fluoride), pesticides and herbicides, and growth hormone and antibiotic-injected meats.
+That said, the USDA approves the use of neurotoxins (aspartame, fluoride), pesticides and herbicides, and growth hormone and antibiotic-injected meats.

 When multiple pieces of meat are globbed together (potentially from different animals and multiple countries), this can be a hazard.
 “If there is a bacteria outbreak, it’s much harder to figure out the source when chunks of meat from multiple cows were combined,” says Keith Warriner who teaches food science at the University of Guelph in Ontario, Canada.